 Also Known As: (In French): "quartier" (but note: some "quartiers" take up more than one "arrondissement", and vice-versa).
 Also, the concept of a "quartier" is far more arbitrary, while arrondissements are always clear-cut.

+In Paris, the arrondissement is marked in white lettering above the street name (usually placed on a plaque on the building closest to a street corner).
 Once you get used to locating these street plaques, you can easily figure out where you are.
-I highly recommend carrying around a good neighborhood-by-neighborhood map of Paris, or using a smartphone app, to make navigating the city as easy as possible.
+We highly recommend carrying around a good neighborhood-by-neighborhood map of Paris, or using a smartphone app, to make navigating the city as easy as possible.

 What Arrondissements to Focus on as a First-Time Visitor?

 There's no easy answer to that question: all 20 of the arrondissements have interesting things to see and do, and it will depend largely on your interests, available time and other personal preferences.
 However, if we had to recommend three districts that you should try not to miss seeing on your first exploration of the capital, it would have to be the four below.